 Q. Are there

-A. I am not sure if there are any that are specific natural products that block beta receptors, but I will review more studies and post them.
+A. I am not sure if there are any specific natural products that block beta receptors, but I will review more studies and post them.

 and harm, guidelines

 This group of medicines is known as beta-adrenergic blocking agents, beta-blocking agents, or, more commonly, beta-blockers.
 They are prescribed in the treatment of high blood pressure (hypertension).
 Some are also used to relieve angina (chest pain) and in heart attack patients to help prevent additional heart attacks.
 Beta-blockers are also used to correct irregular heartbeat, prevent migraine headaches, and treat tremors.

 The general consensus is that these medications are of benefit in some with heart failure and others with fragile hearts badly damaged by heart attacks.